bmc/cheat-sheets/pbx.md

     # postmap sasl_password
     # chown postfix sasl_password*

+## Adjust your router's firewall

+With your Pi behind your firewall, you'll have to open some ports.
+Configure your firewall to pass UDP ports 5060, 5061, and 10,000 through 20,000 to and from the Pi.
+If you're using a Linux-based *iptables* firewall, the following rules should do the trick

+    EXT_IF=...   # The external, Internet visible interface (e.g., eth0)
+    PBX=...      # The internal IP address of your Raspberry Pi PBX machine

+    iptables -t nat -A PREROUTING -i $EXT_IF -p udp -m udp \
+             -dport 10000:20000 -j DNAT --to-destination $PBX
+    iptables -t nat -A PREROUTING -i $EXT_IF -p udp -m udp \
+             -dport 5060:5061 -j DNAT --to-destination $PBX

 ## Configure the PBX

 * Connect to the web server on the Pi.